 We're one of four power marketing administrations within the U.S. Department of Energy whose role is to market and transmit wholesale electricity from multi-use water projects.
 Our service area encompasses a 15-state region of the central and western U.S. where our more than 17,000 circuit mile transmission system carries electricity from 56 hydropower plants operated by the Bureau of Reclamation, U.S. Army Corps of Engineers and the International Boundary and Water Commission.
 We also market power from the Navajo Generating Station coal-fired plant near Page, Ariz.
 Together, these plants have an installed capacity of 10,504 megawatts.
 We sell our power to preference customers such as Federal and state agencies, cities and towns, rural electric cooperatives, public utility districts, irrigation districts and Native American tribes.
 They, in turn, provide retail electric service to millions of consumers in the West.

-Learn more about what we do in our How WAPA Does Business guide (PDF), our most recent annual report (PDF) and 2015 State of WAPA’s Assets (PDF).
+Learn more about what we do in our How WAPA Does Business guide (PDF), our most recent annual report and 2017 State of WAPA’s Assets (PDF).

 Western Area Power Administration published its Strategic Roadmap 2024, titled "Powering the Energy Frontier," May 2014.
 “The Roadmap serves as WAPA’s strategic plan and will guide the agency’s actions for the next 10 years so we can continue to successfully deliver on our mission, manage resources effectively and operate safely, securely and reliably in a changing world,” said WAPA's CEO and Administrator Mark Gabriel.